Age Limits for Teeth Aligners & Braces

 Avoiding problems in old age: Many older adults struggle with teeth problems as they grow older, and it can affect their quality of life and independence.
 Correcting misalignment can help to prevent problems with eating and speech later.
 It may also encourage a new commitment to oral care that will improve well-being as aging becomes a reality.

 While treatment is available at any age, there may also be some disadvantages to late treatment.

 Long treatment times: Older bones and tissues simply don't move and remodel as quickly as their younger counterparts.
 You may need to spend more time in either braces or aligners to get the results you want.

 Possibly needing other dental treatments: You may need to correct other issues (such as missing teeth or cavities) before beginning orthodontic treatment, especially if you’ve been lax on oral hygiene.

 Insurance difficulties: Not all dental insurance plans cover orthodontic care for adults, although some do.
 If you don’t have coverage, at-home aligners may be an option.
 Many top providers, including Byte, offer a low one-time fee or affordable payment plans.

 Limits for Aligners

-Byte can help children as young as 12 years old with aligners, but will ask for parental approval in any customer younger than 18.
+Byte aligners can help children as young as 12 years old.
+We will ask for parental approval for any customer younger than 18.
 All candidates must have all of their adult teeth and receive approval from their clinical team.